A. Issue: The Balance Between Production and Consumption in the

 public interest in regulated milk pricing.\71\ The remaining discussion

-is triggered by the Compact Commission's determination that such farm
+is triggered by the Compact Commission's determination that

 price regulation is necessary, both to yield a reasonable rate of